Fnatic: Season 5

 In the 2015 preseason, sOAZ, Rekkles, xPeke and Cyanide left Fnatic and were replaced by Huni, Reignover, Febiven, and Steeelback.

-Fnatic won the 2015 Spring Split, after beating the Unicorns of Love on 19 April 2015 in Madrid, Spain in the playoffs grand final that went 3–2 in favour of Fnatic.
+Fnatic won the 2015 Spring Split after beating the Unicorns of Love on 19 April 2015 in Madrid, Spain in the playoffs grand final that went 3–2 in favour of Fnatic.
 They would later attend the Mid-Seasonal Invitational, an international competition attended by the top teams of each region.
 They went 2–3 in the group stage and made it to the playoffs.
 They were matched against former world champion SK Telecom T1, to whom they lost 2–3.

 In the 2015 EU LCS Summer Split, Fnatic became the first LCS team to complete a regular split undefeated, finishing with a score of 18 wins and 0 losses.
 They would go on to win the 2015 EU Summer Split Playoffs, beating Origen 3–2, and qualifying for the 2015 League of Legends World Championship as the first seed from Europe.

 In the 2015 League of Legends World Championship, Fnatic took first place Group B in the group stage with a 4–2 record.
 In the quarterfinals they defeated the Chinese team EDward Gaming with a score of 3–0.
 In the semifinal, they lost to the Korean team KOO Tigers with a score of 0–3, giving them a third/fourth-place finish in the tournament.

 Season 6

 The 2016 preseason saw the departure of Huni, Reignover and Yellowstar from the team.
 It was then announced that they would be replaced by Spirit, Gamsu and NoxiaK, respectively.

-In the 2016 Spring Split the team struggled to find its footing at first but the replacement of NoxiaK by Klaj saw an improved Fnatic make it to the final of the Intel Extreme Masters Katowice where they lost 0–3 against SKT T1.
+In the 2016 Spring Split, the team struggled in the beginning, but the replacement of NoxiaK by Klaj caused Fnatic to advance to the final of the Intel Extreme Masters Katowice where they lost 0–3 against SKT T1.
 The team finished the split in sixth place and made it to the playoffs where they upset Team Vitality 3–1 before losing to eventual champions G2 Esports 3–1 in the semifinals.
 They then defeated H2k Gaming 3–2 to secure third place overall.

 A month later, Fnatic announced the return of Yellowstar to the line-up for the 2016 Spring Split.

 On 13 May 2016, Fnatic announced the departure of Gamsu from the starting line-up.
 He was replaced by former G2 Esports top laner Mateusz "Kikis" Szkudlarek.
 Kikis debuted with Fnatic during the start of the 8th week of the EU LCS.
 Fnatic finished the 2016 EU LCS Summer Split regular season in 4th after a playoff match against H2k-Gaming.
 They would go on to play H2k again in the playoffs.
-In between the two fixtures, Fnatic parted ways with head coach Luis "Deilor" Sevilla and replaced him with Nicholas "NicoThePico" Korsgård.
+Fnatic parted ways with head coach Luis "Deilor" Sevilla and replaced him with Nicholas "NicoThePico" Korsgård.
 After their series against H2k was delayed due to technical issues, H2k defeated Fnatic 3–0 on 16 August 2016.